 Prototyping Your Model

 Once a particular use-case has been isolated, we should define the input and output requirements of the application.
-For example, we may want to count the number of people in the queue at any given time at a retail store.
-Now, in this case, there may be other applications such as how many items were purchased by each customer.
-It is recommended, however, to prototype these use-cases individually, end-to-end and then optimize.
+For example, we may want to count the number of people in the queue at any given time in a retail store, and we might also want to know how many items are purchased by each customer.
+It is recommended, however, to prototype these use-cases individually, end-to-end, and then optimize.
 You may need different amounts of data, models, training, and testing for each of the use-cases.
-Once you have the initial problem, it’s time to collect data.
-In our retail store example, you will need to detect and track people in the frame, and determine application logic based on a person’s presence potential in the queue.
+Once you have established the initial problem, it’s time to collect data.
+In our retail store example, you will need to detect and track people in the frame, and then determine application logic based on a person’s potential presence in the queue.